 If you want simple, quick, and very refreshing lime juice recipes, try this 3 Ingredient Homemade Limeade Recipe, which is the perfect way to beat the heat!

 Fresh mint — You can use mint or spearmint.
 Just make sure it is fresh.

-Ice — You’ll need some big ice cubes for the pitcher, and also crashed ice or smaller cocktail ice cubes for each glass.
+Ice — You’ll need some big ice cubes for the pitcher, and also crushed ice or smaller cocktail ice cubes for each glass.
 (Plenty of it!)

 1 — Wash the 2 limes and cut them into quarters, we are going to use them with the skin on.

 2 — Juice the rest of the limes (but the one we are leaving for garnish ) and reserve the juice.